 |Legler Systems Company|||||DB System|||||Contact Us|||||Help|||||Home||||

-For all DB inquiry and reporting procedures, a selection screen is displayed so the user can enter various data selection parameters to retrieve specific data records from the online database (DBSMST) and to format the output.
+For all DB inquiry procedures and reporting procedures, a selection screen is displayed so the user can enter various data selection parameters to retrieve specific data records from the online database (DBSMST) and to format the output.
 Prior data selection parameters are shown in the Report History Dashboard under the selection screen.

 Online reporting procedures DB02, DB07, DB09, DB10, DB13 and DB15 print a management reports on a line printer (computer-size paper) or a laser printer (letter-size paper).
-Management control reports can be displayed in the current window or in a separate report window prior to printing a hardcopy.
+Management control reports can be displayed in the basic application window or in a separate report window prior to printing a hardcopy.
 Each online reporting procedure displays a separate selection screen for the user to enter report selection parameters, such as dates, codes, report format option and report sort option.
-Procedures DB04, DB05, DB06, DB11 and DB18 print a one-page DBS Control Report showing the number of data records processed for audit documentation along with the elapsed execution time in seconds.
-The print User Defined Report procedure (DB12) is a general report writer for data mining, where the user can test specific data fields and define the content and format of any management report or display screen.
+Update procedures DB04, DB05, DB06, DB11 and DB18 print a one-page DBS Control Report showing the number of data records processed for audit documentation along with the elapsed execution time in seconds.
+The print User Defined Report procedure (DB12) is a general report writer for data mining, where the user can test specific data fields and define the content and format of the management report or display screen.

 Redefine system printer procedure 92 allows the user to redefine where the database reports are to be printed.
 If a disk file is specified, then the database report is written to disk from which it can be displayed in a pop-up report window (92V) and then printed on paper by pressing function key F9.
 Procedure 92 (program DBS892) is started from any accounting system menu.

-Inquire Latest DB changes procedure 96 allows the user to display the most recent changes to any database record associated with data entry operations.
+Inquire Latest DB changes procedure 96 allows the user to display the most recent changes to database record associated with data entry operations.
 The number of database records displayed depends on the search limit specified by the user.
-Procedure 96 (program DBS896) is started from any accounting menu.
+Procedure 96 (program DBS896) is started from any accounting system menu.

 1. Allow the operator to define codes and control options that affect how the various financial modules function.